 The BBG trains hundreds of journalists, editors, broadcasters and media managers each year under its authority to support freedom of information around the world.
 The 1994 International Broadcasting Act (PL103-236 Sec.
 304) says the BBG shall provide “training and technical support for independent indigenous media through government agencies or private United States entities.”

-Expert journalists and development officers work closely with panelists from International Organizations, NGOs, U.S. Government Agencies, as well as local experts and government officials overseas creating a cross polinization of knowledge and expertise.
+Expert journalists and development officers work closely with panelists from international organizations, NGOs, and U.S. government agencies, as well as local experts and government officials, to create a cross-pollination of knowledge and expertise.